ehsanlotfi/cheatsheets/!React.md

       ```

 1. #### Shallow Renderer package
-      - It is used for writing unit tests, and allows you to deeply inspect a component one level at a time.
+      - It is used for writing `unit tests`, and allows you to deeply inspect a component one level at a time.
         ```
         function MyComponent() {
           return (